The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 As a rule, no errors occur in this case.

-The only reasons for the problems to continue are problems with the hard drive or a corrupted software distribution.
+The only reasons why problems continue are problems with hard drive or a damaged software distribution.

-In the first case, to fix the problem, you will have to contact the service, in the second, use another installation disk.
+In the first case, you will have to contact service to fix the problem, in the second, use another installation disk.

-Selected drive has GPT partition style when installing Windows
+Selected disk has GPT partition style when installing Windows

 Attention: this is not the only way to solve the problem: you can also simply enable EFI boot for the installation drive without converting the HDD.

-The second option for manually switching from GPT to MBR is suitable for computers that already have a running Windows 7 or 8 installed, and the disk is not a system disk.
+The second option for manually switching from GPT to MBR is suitable for computers on which a working Windows 7 or 8 is already installed, and the disk is not a system one.

 To resolve the issue, the user is required to:

-1. Go to the disk management menu (one of the easiest options is through the run window, in which you should enter the diskmgmt.msc command);
+1. Go to the disk management menu (one of the simplest options is through the run window, in which you should enter the command diskmgmt.msc);

 Rice.
 7. Disk management menu.

-2. Find a physical (that is, not a partition, of which there can be many on the HDD) hard disk to be converted;
+2. Find a physical (that is, not a partition, of which there can be many on an HDD) hard drive that will be converted;

 3. Delete all partitions from the HDD by selecting the delete item in the menu;

-4. Right-click on the disk name and select convert to MBR.
+4. Right-click on the disk name and select conversion to MBR.

 5. Restart your computer and continue installation.